-Title of Talk: Dynamic Update of MySQL Database in Kitting
+Dynamic Update of MySQL Database in Kitting Lipeng Liang

-Abstract of Talk: Kitting is the process in which several related items are placed into a container as a unit.
+Kitting is the process in which several related items are placed into a container as a unit.
 Kitting has not yet been automated in many industries where automation may be feasible and desirable.
 Industrial robots are introduced into the kitting process to enhance automation.
 The kitting problem is addressed by building models of the knowledge that would be required to operate an automated kitting workstation.
-An Ontology represents knowledge as a set of concepts within a domain, and the relationships among those concepts.
+An ontology represents knowledge as a set of concepts within a domain, and the relationships among those concepts.
 Ontology changes dynamically.
 When to update ontology and the mechanism to trigger ontology update are essential to the kitting process.